CalcChief

 How does inflation affect investment returns?

 Inflation erodes purchasing power.
-A 10% nominal return with 3% inflation yields a ~6.8% real return.
-Always plan using real (inflation-adjusted) returns to understand what your money will actually buy.
+A 10% nominal return with 3% inflation = ~6.8% real return.
+Always plan retirement using real (inflation-adjusted) returns to understand what your money will actually buy.
+This calculator shows both nominal and real projected values for accurate planning.